fengxia41103/myblog/content/thoughts/engineer common principle.md

 new technology.
 I love new technologies.
 Everytime I chanced on some social media on new opensource projects, I can't wait to download it and try it out.
 This is the fun part.
-Using it to build a happy path for our solution is more fun &mdash; literally we are proving its worth.
+Using it to build a happy path for our solution is fun &mdash; literally we are proving its worth.

 But, there is more.
 Take a step and ask this:"Why I want to try this myself?"
 The underline theme is a matter of verification.
 If we would